2025 MLB Rookie of the Year Showdown: Cade Horton vs Drake Baldwin

 “I hear people say rookie of the year, and I don’t want to think too much about it.
 I mean, it’s obviously cool to be considered in those types of conversations.”

 The series also marked a reunion for Baldwin with Cubs infielder Matt Shaw.
-Drake Baldwin hosed former Team USA Premier12 teammate Matt Shaw, stealing second in the bottom of the fifth of Wednesday’s game.
-Drake was asked about the embrace he had with Shaw at third on Monday, Sept.
+Drake detailed his embrace with Shaw, his former USA Premier12 teammate at third on Monday, Sept.
 1st:

 “We were on Team USA together and got to know each other pretty well.
 So it was pretty cool to see him.
 I think tomorrow we’re going to catch up again.
 I mean, it’s just cool to see him on TV now.
 He’s had a ton of success since he came back up for the second time.
 I knew it would happen, I saw the player he was for that Team USA team.
 It’s fun to see him, you see how good of a player he is, but then you know how good of a guy he is, which makes it even cooler”.

-Horton went 11-4 with a 2.67 ERA, 97 strikeouts, and 33 walks in 118 innings.
-Making his debut on May 10th, Horton struggled to get going, giving up seven runs against Houston on June 27th.
-Horton responded to his rocky start with a 1.36 ERA in 14 starts, propelling Chicago into the playoffs.
+Horton concluded the regular season 11-4 with a 2.67 ERA, 97 strikeouts, and 33 walks in 118 innings.
+Debuting on May 10th, Horton struggled to get going—posting a 3.98 ERA in May and a 5.47 ERA in June.
+Horton responded to his rocky start with a 1.36 ERA in his last 14 starts, propelling Chicago into the playoffs.

 Both rookies proved why they’re more than just first-year standouts—they’re cornerstone players for their franchises for years to come.